Associate Professor

 Koen Vincken graduated in Computer Science at the Delft University of Technology in 1989.
 In 1995 he received his PhD at the Utrecht University.
 The title of his thesis was "Probabilistic Multiscale Image Segmentation by the Hyperstack".
 He then continued working at the Image Sciences Institute (ISI), headed by Wilbert Bartels (Imaging Division) of the University Medical Center Utrecht,

 He is currently working as an Associate Professor at ISI.
-His main focus was software development for a.o. the dept. of radiology, neurology, orthopaedic, rheumatology and several external partners related to the ISI.
+His main focus is software development for a.o. the dept. of radiology, neurology, orthopaedic, rheumatology and several external partners related to the ISI.
 In 2001 he was involved in the reconstruction of Trijntje, the oldest skull ever found in The Netherlands.
 He reconstructed the deformed skull on the computer, after which a hard copy of the skull (synthetic material) was obtained using stereolithography.
-The face of Trijntje could then be modeled by physical anthropologist Maja d'Hollosy and the result is still exhibited.
+The face of Trijntje could then be modeled by physical anthropologist Maja d'Hollosy and the result is still exhibited (skullpting.com).

 He was project leader of the Brainbox project, that focused on the quantitative analysis of MR brain images for cerebrovascular disease and the translation from research to industry.
-Current research focuses on spectral CT for bone density measurements and calcium scoring.

 Koen Vincken is married and has three children, two boys (Jelle, 1995 and Hidde, 2000) and a girl (Jente, 1998).